MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

 ===================

 ..
 Note::
     The **PQ** application has a special naming convention for output files.
 For every job type a certain set of :ref:`outputFiles` is written per default.
-If no output file names are given all prefixes of the output files will be named :code:`default.<ext>`.
-If at least one of the output file keys was given in the input file - the program will determine the most common prefix (*i.e.* string before the first :code:`.` character) and set it for all unspecified output files.
+If no output file names are given all prefixes of the output files will be named ``default.<ext>``.
+If at least one of the output file keys was given in the input file - the program will determine the most common prefix (*i.e.* string before the first ``.`` character) and set it for all unspecified output files.

     This feature enables easier post-processing of data and deletion of output files as **PQ** does not overwrite any existing output files.